 The campuses of Boston University are well situated to enjoy these opportunities.
 The Medical Campus is located in Boston’s South End and connects to the Charles River and Fenway Campuses by a convenient shuttle-bus system.
 It is only minutes from the downtown theater, shopping, government, and financial districts.

-Boston is the home of the world-famous Boston Symphony Orchestra, the Boston Pops, and a wealth of music from opera to rock, jazz, and reggae.
-Many dance and theater groups perform regularly, and students can take special advantage of the many performances at the Boston University School for the Arts and the highly acclaimed resident Huntington Theater Company.
-Dozens of museums include the world-renowned Museum of Fine Arts, the Isabella Stewart Gardner Museum, and the Institute of Contemporary Art.
+Boston is home to the Boston Symphony Orchestra, the Boston Pops, and a wealth of musical options from opera, rock, jazz, and reggae.
+Dance and theater groups perform regularly, and students can take special advantage of performances at the Boston University College of Fine Arts and the Booth Theatre.
+Boston museums include Museum of Fine Arts, the Isabella Stewart Gardner Museum, and the Institute of Contemporary Art.
 Galleries intermingle with elegant boutiques on Newbury Street, and visitors participate in a variety of interactive exhibits at the Museum of Science.

-Beaches to the north and south, including the famous shores of Cape Cod, are within easy reach by car or bus.
-For the hiker or skier, the mountains of New Hampshire and Vermont are but a few hours drive, as are the picturesque shores of Maine.
+There are beaches to the north and south, including the famous shores of Cape Cod and for hikers and skiers the mountains of New Hampshire,Vermont and Maine are a few hours by car.

 Boston supports a vigorous intellectual environment and is world renowned for biomedical research and biotechnology.
 The Medical Campus includes the Schools of Medicine, Public Health, Dental Medicine and Graduate Medical Sciences, as well as Boston Medical Center.